Call for Presenters

 • Any additional requirements (technical assistance, etc.)

 To stay in touch with the Mass Culture Workshop, please subscribe to the mailing list through this link or e-mail the coordinators.
-For further information, especially to get a sense of the thematic range and disciplinary diversity encouraged by the workshop, visit the workshop’s blog and presentations archive.
+For further information, especially to get a sense of the thematic range and disciplinary diversity encouraged by the workshop, visit the workshop’s blog and archive.

-Your 2022-2023 workshop coordinators,
+Your 2023-24 workshop coordinators,

-Joel and Wolfgang
+Joel and Hugo